dannagle/Cryptoknife/README.md

 * You may also track this project on [GitHub](http://github.com/dannagle/Cryptoknife).
 * Secure Anonymous Email: [Contact me](https://cryptoknife.com/contact)

-## Settings
+## Settings and Log
 for Windows, the settings are saved as `cryptoknife_settings.ini` inside the run-time directory.
+The log file is `cryptoknife.log` is also in the run-time directory.

 For Mac, settings are saved in `Library/Application Support/com.cryptoknife/cryptoknife_settings.ini`.
+The log file is `cryptoknife.log` and is saved in your `Downloads` directory.

 Settings are saved when the app exits.
+The log is saved whenever the console is updated.

 ### Hashing